 New Constraints on Gliese 876 — Exemplar of Mean-Motion Resonance

-GJ876 is one of the most dynamically rich and well-characterized planetary systems.
-The nearby M-dwarf hosts four known planets, the outer three of which are trapped in a 4:2:1 Laplace mean-motion resonance.
-I recently conducted a reanalysis of the system using six years of new radial velocity data from four instruments.
-I performed a complex dynamical RV fit to the system; the procedure included a computationally efficient Wisdom-Holman N-body symplectic integrator and a Gaussian Process (GP) regression model to account for correlated stellar noise.
-Our new analysis suggests that the system might be in a low energy, quasi-periodic double apsidal corotation resonance, as opposed to the more vigorously chaotic configuration suggested by past work.
-This surprising result will be examined in greater detail in a subsequent study of the primordial migration processes responsible for the assembly of the resonant chain.
+GJ 876 is one of the most dynamically rich and well-characterized planetary systems.
+The nearby M-dwarf hosts four known planets, the outer three of which are trapped in a complex 4:2:1 Laplace mean-motion resonance.
+I conducted a thorough reanalysis of the system incorporating six years of new radial velocity data from four instruments (Millholland et al. 2018).
+Our new analysis suggests that the system might be in a dynamical configuration that fundamentally differs from that assumed in prior work.
+I will examine this surprising result in greater detail in a subsequent study of the primordial migration processes responsible for the assembly of the resonant chain.